ybotman/ybotman.com/src/content/blog/disgust-and-ai.md

 **Go ahead and wrinkle your nose** at sour milk—or you’re appalled by an unjust act—remember that it’s the same core emotion, bridging biology, culture, and maybe (one day) even artificial intelligence.
 After all, disgust is a testament to how a simple survival reflex can transform into one of our most complex and far-reaching feelings.

-categories: ["thinking", "psychology", "science", "ai", "evolution"]
+categories: ["just-thinking", "psychology", "science", "ai", "evolution"]